Carbon Project 4835 - Project Principles

 The Carbon Project requires farmers to provide historical farm management data for the three years prior to the first practice change implemented in the Carbon Project, Collected data include: crop rotations, yields, field management practices, fertiliser and other inputs used.

-This data will only be used for certification requirements of the Carbon Project and, possibly, for other projects under the eAgronom Carbon Program.
+This data will only be used for certification requirements of the Carbon Project and, possibly, for other projects under the eAgronom Carbon Program if the Farmer should join any other project provided by eAgronom and the data should overlap between the projects.
 It will not be sold further, or used for any other purpose.

 Adding land to the contract

-The Carbon Project has some flexibility in adding farms and fields in time.
+The Carbon Project aims to cover as much eligible land as possible and keep enrolling additional fields over its crediting period; for this purpose, it has some flexibility in adding farms and fields in time.

 • Additional land area can be added to the Carbon Project at any time after receiving eAgronom’s consent.